larsrh/website/topics/crdt/01-intro.md

 Dear reader!
 If you're reading this, that's most likely because you've pointed your browser to my website and/or followed a link to this page.
-Maybe you're even reading this from a mobile device![^footnote-mobile] Perfect conditions for motivating what all this is about.
+Perfect conditions for motivating what all this is about.
 (If you're unsure whether this series is worth reading, check out the [testimonials](#testimonials).)